tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

 China has been in shambles this entire year.
-Tour 1 was fraught with match fixing which culminated in a massive ban wave after Lima.
-LGD quietly kept their head down.
-Perhaps a bit too down because they themselves didn't really have any notable results this year, but it's
+Tour 1 was fraught with many match fixing suspicions which boiled over in a massive ban wave after Lima.
+LGD quietly kept their head down the whole time, but perhaps went a bit too far down because they themselves didn't really have any notable results this season.

 **What would success look like?** Throw a dart at a board of all TIs ever.
 Odds are you'll hit one where LGD were considered favorites to win the whole thing.
 This year?
 Definitely not.
 Regardless, with LGD being the crown jewel of Chinese Dota, a great deal will always hang in the balance of this team's performance.